deeprajbasu/Pedestrian-flow-analysis-using-Object-detecion/readme.md

 ###### To do
+> analyse movement of detected pedestrians to classify them as 'incoming' or 'outgoing'

 > try to use a better detector such as yolo or retina net

 > display number of people present

-> analyse movement of detected pedestrians to classify them as 'incoming' or 'outgoing'
+> use [Unsupervised Segmentation using MASON](https://github.com/JosephKJ/MASON) to retrain with cleaner dataset

 <p align="center">
 <img src="https://raw.githubusercontent.com/deeprajbasu/PedestrianFlowAnalysis/master/1.gif" width="30%" align="left" >
 <img src="https://raw.githubusercontent.com/deeprajbasu/PedestrianFlowAnalysis/master/4.gif" width="30%" align='left'>